Greenstand/Tree_Species/doc/names.md

 Because the creators and users of Greenstand images come from many cultures, and are generally not experienced at looking at the variation of plants, we need to use scientific names to communicate about the plants.
-We need also to refer to the particular _species_, because there may be great ecological variation among species in a genus; for example not all species in _Acacia_ (a genus), are ecologically similar to _Acacia mangium_ (a species).
+When we can, we need also to refer to particular _species_, because there may be great ecological variation among species in a genus; for example not all species in _Acacia_ (a genus), are ecologically similar to _Acacia mangium_ (a species).

 ## Morphotyping